 Subtotal adds the Total of Taxable and Non-Taxable.
 Any discounts applied to orders will affect these totals.

-Total Price is the sum of the total prices of the line items displayed on invoices.
+Total Retail is the sum of the total retail prices of the line items displayed on invoices.

 Total Cost is the sum of line-item costs.
 This includes the Part, Labor, and Tire costs, and 100% of the Subcontracts are considered costs.
 Fees don't apply as costs.